JOB DESCRIPTION

 Outstanding verbal and written communication skills; strong and proven skills as a trainer and facilitator are preferred.

-Good command of both verbal and written English and Hindi; knowledge of other South Asian languages is a plus.
+Good command of both verbal and written English and Malay, knowledge in other South Asian languages a plus.

 Strong research and analytical skills.